 Yes |

-Biznify ERP is a Bangladeshi-developed platform with key modules like Accounting, HRM, Inventory, POS, and Manufacturing, built to serve local SMEs with Bangla support and easy onboarding.
+Biznify is a modular Cloud ERP built specifically for Bangladesh, offering a complete software suite for SMEs like Accounting, HRM, Inventory, POS, and Manufacturing, built to serve local SMEs with Bangla support and easy onboarding.

-PrismERP offers an extensive suite of modular tools for HR, Accounting, and Distribution, tailored for large businesses in Bangladesh needing customizable workflows and a robust backend.
+PrismERP delivers an enterprise-grade system optimized for complex supply chain and factory management for HR, Accounting, and Distribution, tailored for large businesses in Bangladesh needing customizable workflows and a robust backend.

-SAP Business One is a global ERP platform trusted by large enterprises for financials, SCM, CRM, and business intelligence.
+SAP Business One is the global standard for large enterprises, offering powerful Business Intelligence (BI) tools for financials, SCM, CRM, and business intelligence.
 It offers strong scalability but requires expert setup.

-Odoo ERP is an open-source ERP system offering customizable modules like Inventory, Sales, and CRM.
+Odoo provides a flexible open-source framework, allowing developers to deeply customize the code for your needs like Inventory, Sales, and CRM.
 Widely used by tech companies and startups for its flexibility and cost-effectiveness.

-Sunshine ERP focuses on the garments and trading industries in Bangladesh.
+Sunshine ERP specializes in RMG (Garments) solutions, connecting merchandising with production planning.
+Sunshine ERP specializes in RMG (Garments) solutions, connecting merchandising with production planning in Bangladesh.
 It provides payroll, order tracking, and supplier management solutions specific to export-focused businesses.

-ZKTeco ERP combines traditional modules with biometric attendance and payroll management.
+ZKTeco links biometric hardware directly to your Payroll module to stop fake attendance records and payroll management.
 It’s a good fit for factories or organizations needing secure HR automation in Bangladesh.

-TallyPrime is widely used in Bangladesh for accounting and basic inventory.
+TallyPrime remains the industry leader for basic statutory accounting and maintaining a secure audit trail and basic inventory.
 It's beginner-friendly but lacks full ERP capabilities for businesses needing end-to-end solutions.

 Pridesys ERP is designed for Bangladeshi manufacturers and factories, with features tailored to production management, procurement, and supply chain tracking.